 Disruptive Audience Members

-Dealing with a difficult audience is another common challenge for every presenter.
-There’ll always be someone who likes to cause trouble or hear himself talk.
+Dealing with a difficult audience is a common challenge for every presenter.
+There’ll always be someone who likes to cause trouble or hear themselves talk.

 In cases like this, maintaining a neutral face helps you keep your cool.
 It communicates your sense of maturity and persistence in handling a disrespectful audience.